 Be careful to turn the SD-card the right way so you don't jam the contacts in the camera.
 It should slide in very easy when done right, and a gentle press locks it in position.
 A similar gentle press down unlocks it when you want to take it out.

 The Leica M9 has a small port for USB hidden behind a plastic cover.
 The sole purpose is if you want to use a cable to download images from the camera to the computer.
 It serves no other purpose or function.

 In later model Leica M 240 and so on there is no USB port anymore.

-There's a little lamp in the down right corner of the back that you don't notice till it lights up bright red.
+There's a little lamp in the down right corner of the back that you don't notice until it lights up, bright red.

 When it is on, the camera buffer is working on starting up the camera (when you turn it on), or busy storing digital data to the SD card when you just took one or more pictures.

 The wheel by the thumb on the back has several functions.

 The icon printed on it is an enlargement glass and a plus and minus.
 When looking at a preview on the screen, turning the wheel right zooms into the picture, turning left zooms out.